rrnyquist/ebenezer/_Scripture/ESV/50_Philippians.md

 The latter do it out of love, knowing that I am put here for the defense of the gospel. ^0116

-The former proclaim Christ out of selfish ambition, not sincerely but thinking to afflict me in my imprisonment. ^0117
+The former proclaim Christ out of rivalry, not sincerely but thinking to afflict me in my imprisonment. ^0117

 What then?
 Only that in every way, whether in pretense or in truth, Christ is proclaimed, and in that I rejoice.
 Yes, and I will rejoice, ^0118